 For those unfamiliar with him, you need to see Memento.
 Rent it, buy it, steal it, do whatever you have to but watch that film, it’s fantastic, and virtually flawless.
 The movie is really good, but Pearce’s performance impresses you just as much.
 Maybe I’ll do a review of that movie someday, who knows.
 You may also have seen him without knowing it when he was in LA Confidential even earlier, another utterly excellent film from back in ’97.
 The problem is he wasn’t in much that was good after those movies, and he kind of slipped off the face of the earth.
 The Time Machine was a train wreck, The Count of Monte Cristo was okay at best, and he was really off the grid until appearing in the first several minutes of Hurt Locker, another great movie, and Best Picture winner of 2008.
 He’s been flirting around with stardom for a while, and in my opinion he’s one of the more underrated actors in Hollywood today.
 He’s the primary reason this movie is anything more than forgettable, and I hope to explain why in this review.

 The film is directed by Stephen Saint Leger and James Mather.
 Two directors isn’t a great idea to begin with, but have you ever heard of either one?
 Not surprised, as this is the first film either one has *ever* directed.
 Luc Besson wrote the screenplay though, which should hopefully ring some bells.
 Besson’s a big-time French director, who makes by far the most American-style films of all the French directors I know.
 He’s done stuff like the original La Femme Nikita, The Professional, The Fifth Element, he wrote the Transporter movies, Taken, a lot of stuff.
-When you think Luc Besson think Steven Spielberg, or better yet Michael Bay.
+When you think Luc Besson think Steven Spielberg, or more accurately Michael Bay.
 He’s not directing here, but I strongly suspect he’s the one pulling most of the strings.

 Lockout takes place in 2079, and is about the kidnapping of the President’s daughter in an orbiting maximum security space prison.
 Pearce plays Snow, an ex-CIA operative who’s given the option of going in solo to rescue her to avoid a pretty unpleasant prison experience himself for a crime that–you guessed it–he didn’t commit.
 That’s really all you need to know.
 This movie isn’t big on plot and I’m usually a stickler for stuff like that, but in this case I don’t mind.